keithalewis/umf/README.md

+---
+title: Unified Mathematical Finance
+author: Keith A. Lewis
+...

 # Unified Mathematical Finance

 How to move cash flows through time.
 How much does it cost.
 How risky is it.

 Holding: amount, instrument, owner

-Transaction: swap holdings on some date.
+Transaction: swap holdings between a buyer and a seller on some date.

-## Time
+## Date/Time

-Date.
+A _date_, or _datetime_, is an absolute time.
+Universal Coordinated Time, or UTC, can be used for that.
+The permuted acronym has an interesting history, as do all things involved with measuring dates and times.

-Time is a period between two dates.
-An _epoch_ is a date used to uniquely convert times to dates.
+The difference of two dates is a _time period_ between two dates.
+An _epoch_ date can be used to convert between dates and times.
+The epoch corresponds to time 0.
+It is common to work with time in years, although years is not a proper time period since it may involve leap days.
+Likewise, seconds has a similar problem because of leap seconds.

 ## Instrument